-Note: The “Other” category includes occupations such as rickshaw pulling, Auto driver, and domestic work.
+Note: The “Other” category includes occupations such as rickshaw puller, Auto driver, and domestic work.

 The occupational status of the community as shown in Table 2 indicates that the economy has greatly shifted away to that of a purely fishing-based one.
 Although fishing is the single most popular occupation, it currently involves only 43.3 percent of households, which is a significant change.
 This shift has experienced increased small businesses (23.3) and still a dependence on daily labor (20).
 There is also a large percentage of 13.3% of the population involved in miscellaneous work, which is a low-income group such as rickshaw pulling, auto driving, and domestic work.
 This professional transformation, though, does not mark the prosperity in large numbers.
 It is a grim picture of rampant poverty as suggested by the daily income data.
 A staggering 60 percent of the population makes below 500-600tk a day and 23.3 percent of the population makes even less.
-The best-paid, over 700 tk, is found in a dangerously close position to the poverty line, including the family size, and the instability of the employment..
+The best-paid, over 700 tk, is found in a dangerously close position to the poverty line, including the family size, and the instability of the employment.
 In this context Horendro (64), started,

 “After two decades of fishing, declining catches forced him to sell his boat.
 With that capital, he now runs a tiny tea stall.
 This was not my dream, he shares, but the river stopped feeding my family.
 Now I sell tea and count coins all day.
 The income is steadier, but it's a fraction of what a good fishing day used to be.
 I am trapped between a dying past and a meager future.”